tommasongr/nova-vue/README.md

 ### NEW: Status Notifications 🚦

 From **v4.0** the extension ships with an improved notification system, giving you more information about what is going on.
+If you don't like them you can of course disable this feature from the settings.

 ---